David Bronson Ingram: Business career

 He was development officer of Duke University from 1985 to 1987.
 He was CEO of Ingram Entertainment until 2012.

 He is the chairman of Ingram Entertainment, and the founder and chairman of DBI Beverage.
-He serves on the board of directors of Pinnacle Financial Partners Inc. Formerly, he served on the boards of BUY.com, Goldleaf Financial Solutions,Inc. and Ingram Micro.
+He serves on the board of directors of Pinnacle Financial Partners Inc. Formerly, he served on the boards of BUY.com, Goldleaf Financial Solutions, Inc. and Ingram Micro.

 Philanthropy

 He is chairman of the board of trustees of Montgomery Bell Academy.
 He serves as president of The Golf Club of Tennessee and head of the investment committee for the Tennessee Golf Foundation.
 He is a member of the Augusta National Golf Club.
 In September 2005, he made a $100,000 gift to the American Red Cross Disaster Relief Fund to help victims of Hurricane Katrina.
 In January 2010, he made a $100,000 donation to the Red Cross International Relief Fund to help the victims of the 2010 Haiti earthquake.
-In November 2013, he donated $100,000 to the American Red Cross Philippines Relief Fund to help victims of the Philippines typhoon disaster.
+In November 2013, he donated $100,000 to the American Red Cross Philippines Relief Fund to help victims of Typhoon Haiyan in the Philippines.

 As of September 2019, Ingram and his wife Sarah LeBrun Ingram had donated a combined $5,600 to U.S. President Donald Trump's 2020 reelection campaign.